 max – maximum allowable value

-Distributions may also differ based on trial arm through specification of an optional column:

-rx – trial arm, with entries as 0 for individuals who did not receive the preventive intervention and 1 for individuals who served as controls

-For example, the default values specify the distribution of ages among individuals in the study population.
-Among individuals who did not receive preventive intervention (rx=0), mean age is 62.8 with a standard deviation of 6.04.
-Among individuals who did receive preventive intervention (rx=1), mean age is 62.7 with a standard deviation of 6.08.
-Ages are restricted to a minimum of 50 and a maximum of 75 for both trial arms.
+For example, the default values specify the distribution of FIXME among individuals in the study population.
+Mean FIXME is FIXME with a standard deviation of FIXME.
+FIXME are restricted to a minimum of FIXME and a maximum of FIXME.
 The default values correspond to the following table: <<Show HTML example of the default>>

 Note that a measure of age at study start must be included either as a continuous variable age in this section or as a categorical variable (either age or agegroup) in the next section.}